 Plenary panel session

-STUDYING THE TRANSFORMATION OF RELIGION IN TIMES OF CRISIS: EXPLORING METHODS AND APPROACHES
+MEANING-MAKING IN TIMES OF CRISIS: EXPLORING METHODS AND PERSPECTIVES

 – give examples of research methods available to study topical issues